 ▲ Case Study #1: 2sky

 All of which brings us to the first of our case studies.
-Long ago, I wrote in astronomy application for the Palm Pilot, that distant ancestor of the modern smartphone.
-My app, called 2sky, animated the sky in real time using three loops: one to retrieve star positions from a database, another that figured out where the Earth, Moon and planets and comets and asteroids were in their orbits.
-And a third loop that figured out what you could see from where you stood on the Earth.
-When I took off the shelf equations and factored them in each loop, its performance gains multiplied together with the other loops to give me this massive speed up like 5*8*200=8,000 times faster.
+Long ago, I wrote an astronomy application for the Palm Pilot: that distant ancestor of the modern smartphone.
+My app, called 2sky, animated the sky in real time using three loops: one to retrieve star positions from a database, another that figured out where the Earth, Moon and planets and comets and asteroids were in their orbits, and a third loop that figured out what you could see from where you stood on the Earth.
+When I took off the shelf equations and factored them in each loop, its performance gains multiplied together with the other loops to give me this massive speed up—like 5×8×200 = 8,000 times faster!

-Now, here's the kicker I wrote 2Sky for devices 1,000 times slower than even the dumbest of today's smartphones, with 1,000 times less storage.
+Now, here's the kicker: I wrote 2Sky for devices 1,000× slower than even the dumbest of today's smartphones, with 1,000× less storage.
 Yet its still ran as smooth as today's smartphone astronomy apps.
 Some of them may even use bits of my code.

 Actually, in the real world, factoring works exactly the same!
 Opportunities to factor abound, and it could blow the lid off your product's performance.